Creepsy/palex/README.md

 INT = "int";
 ```

-Token names should always be written with upper-case letters and underscores (upper snake-case).
+Token names are required to consist of uppercase letters and underscores only (upper snake-case).
 Please note that [some names are reserved](#naming-limitations) by the generator itself.
 Rules are allowed to use unicode characters, as long as the rule file is stored in UTF-8 format.
 As the lexer isn't able to skip characters, all characters from the input stream have to be processed.
 However, there exists an option to [ignore specific tokens](#token-ignore-list).

 ### Naming limitations